MatteoPostiferi999/AICancerDetector/README.md

 If the dataset is not included, download it  and extract it into the datasets/ folder.

-🏗 Model Training
+## 🏗 Model Training

-1️⃣ Train the Model Using the Script
+1️⃣ Train the Model

 Run the following command to train the CNN model:
 ```bash
 python src/train.py
 ```
-This script loads the dataset, trains the model, and saves the trained weights.
+This will load the dataset, train the CNN model, and save the trained weights in the results/ folder.

 2️⃣ Analyze and Debug with Jupyter Notebook

-For visualization, hyperparameter tuning, and debugging, open:
+Open the training notebook for tuning and visualization:
 ```bash
 jupyter notebook notebooks/model_training.ipynb
 ```
-This notebook provides detailed performance analysis and visualizations.

-🔬 Model Evaluation
+## 🔬 Model Evaluation

-1️⃣ Evaluate the Model Using the Script
+1️⃣ Evaluate the Model

 ```bash
 python src/evaluate.py